a-kirsch/filesystem/docs/lab5.md

    $   ls
    a.txt               a_copy.txt

+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+   $   tc a.img
+   Please input data to override the file.
+Type ':wq' to save and quit or ':q' to quit without saving.
+   X X X X X3
+   :wq
+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+   $   cp a.img b
+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+   $   ds b.img
+   X X
+    X
+   X X

+   Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.
+   $   ls
+   a.img               b.img

 7. **password protection**
    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
    $   touch a.txt -p